iamdempa/challenge/README.md

 As per the requirements, the application is deployed **individually** for each customer.

 > Therefore, the assumptions is to have an Application that is a very generic boilerplate and keep it **DRY** (Don't Repeat Yourself) - i.e. for each customer, it only requires to adjust a very minimum set of configurations to make it more specific to the customer (to get the specific response they expect).
-By this, application itself will be re-usable.
+By this, application and it's associated resources will be re-usable.

 ## 2. Directory Hierarchy